Aerobic Exercise Program During and After Cancer Treatment

 What Kind of Exercise Should I Do?

-There are two kinds of exercise: aerobic exercises and strengthening exercises.
+There are two main kinds of exercise: aerobic and strengthening.

 Types of aerobic exercise are: